-Anonymous Analytics Cookies: Every time a user visits one of our websites, web analytics software provided by a third party generates an anonymous analytics cookie.
-These cookies can tell us whether or not you have visited the site before, data required by ProQuest to meets its contractual obligations.
+Anonymous Analytics Cookies: Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.
+These cookies can tell us whether or not you have visited the site before.
 Your browser will tell us if you have these cookies, and if you don't, we generate new ones.
-This allows us to track how many individual unique users we have, and how often they visit the site, which in turn allows us to adjust content and delivery methods, if needed.
+This allows us to track how many individual unique users we have, and how often they visit the site.
 These cookies cannot be used to identify individuals; they are used for statistical purposes only.

-Registration and Session Cookies: When you register with one of the ProQuest Sites, we generate cookies that signal whether you are signed in or not, since your credentials are required in order to view various content.
+Registration and Session cookies: When you register with ProQuest Sites, we generate cookies that signal whether you are signed in or not.
 Our servers use these cookies to work out which account you are signed in with, and if you are allowed access to a particular service.
-It also allows us to associate any comments you post with your account.
-If you are provided with the option and you do not select “keep me signed in,” your session cookie will expire when you sign out of your account, close your browser or shut down your computer.
-While you are signed in to one of the ProQuest Services, we use information from both your registration and session cookies with analytics cookies, which we could use to identify which pages you have seen on the ProQuest Sites as an individual.
+It also allows us to associate any comments you post with your username.
+If you have not selected 'keep me signed in,' your cookies get deleted when you either close your browser or shut down your computer.
+While you are signed to ProQuest Sites, we combine information from your registration cookies with analytics cookies, which we could use to identify which pages you have seen on the ProQuest Sites as an individual.

-Third party cookies are set on your machine by external websites in connection with services that are used on this site.
-Examples include the sharing buttons across the site that allow visitors to share content onto social networks.
-In order to implement these buttons, and connect them to the relevant social networks and external sites, there are scripts from domains outside of our website.
+These are cookies set on your machine by external websites whose services are used on this site.
+Examples include the sharing buttons that allow visitors to share content onto social networks.
+In order to activate these buttons and connect them to the relevant social networks and external sites, there are scripts from domains outside of our website.
 Note that these sites are likely to be collecting information about what you are doing all around the internet, including on this website.
 Check the respective policies of each of these sites to see how they use your information and learn how to opt out, or delete, such information.

-On some pages with ProQuest Services, third parties may also set their own cookies for the purposes of tracking the success of the application used within or customizing the application for you.
-Because of how cookies work, ProQuest cannot access these cookies, nor can the third parties access data in other cookies used by the ProQuest Sites.
+On some pages of the ProQuest network, third parties may also set their own anonymous cookies for the purposes of tracking the success of their application or customizing the application for you.
+ProQuest cannot access these cookies and the third parties cannot access the data in cookies used by the ProQuest Sites.